twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 - Server component serialization
 - Recursive components

-If you've ever wanted to peek under the hood and see how RSC routers avoid waterfalls, then this post is for you.
+So, if you've ever wanted to peek under the hood and see how RSC routers avoid waterfalls, then this post is for you.

 ## Waterfalls